-- 1) Consider whether there are any changes in the circumstances, health and wellbeing of the student since previous reviews, and the factors affecting the student's participation in academic study - 2) Enable the lead staff member to make an evaluation, in their professional judgement, of whether it is now in the best interests of the student's health, wellbeing and education to continue on the same programme of study at College.
+- 1) Consider whether there are any changes in the circumstances, health and wellbeing of the student since previous reviews, and the factors affecting the student's participation in academic study - 2) Enable the lead staff member to make an evaluation, in their professional judgement, of whether it is now in the best interests of the student's health, wellbeing and education to continue on the same programme of study in the sixth form.

-In the course of the meeting (or after a possible adjournment), the lead staff member may make recommendations from the options listed below.
+In the course of the meeting (or after a possible adjournment), the lead staff member may make formal recommendations from the options listed below.

-- a) That the student continues their education at the College, subject to the support and adjustments that are mutually agreed (wherever possible). - b) That the student has educational pause and restart, subject to the arrangements that are mutually agreed (wherever possible). - c) That the student explores alternative provision or options that are better able to meet the student's needs. - d) In some cases, the lead staff member might determine an appropriate alternative to these options.
+- a) That the student continues their education in the sixth form, subject to the support and adjustments that are mutually agreed (wherever possible). - b) That the student has educational pause and restart, subject to the arrangements that are mutually agreed (wherever possible). - c) That the student explores alternative provision or options that are better able to meet the student's needs. - d) In some cases, the lead staff member might determine an appropriate alternative to these options.

-10.4.1 Continuation of Education
+10.3.1 Continuation of Education